jubnzv/moonsmith/README.md

 moonsmith is a generator of random Lua 5.3 programs.

-This tool could be used to evaluate tooling that works with Lua: parsers, transpilers, code analyzers, etc.
+This tool can be used to evaluate tooling that works with Lua: parsers, transpilers, code analyzers, etc.

 ## Description